Water Resources Engineering Area of Study for M.S., M.P.S. or Ph.D. in Environmental Resources EngineeringApply

-Program mastery courses beyond the departmental requirement include at least one course (3+ credit hours) in each of the four areas of competence and seminar listed below (illustrative courses are listed in parenthesis).
+Program mastery courses beyond the departmental requirement include at least one course (3+ credit hours) in each of these areas of competence: 1) Physical Hydrology; 2) Computational Modeling; and 3) Water Quality.

 - Douglas J. Daley; firstname.lastname@example.org